khoih-prog/Ethernet_Manager/README.md

 - `~/.arduino15/packages/arduino/hardware/sam/x.yy.zz/platform.txt`

- 4. ***To be able to compile without error and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD cores 1.8.9](Packages_Patches/arduino/hardware/samd/1.8.9) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.9).
+ 4. ***To be able to compile without error and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD cores 1.8.10](Packages_Patches/arduino/hardware/samd/1.8.10) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.10).

+#### For core version v1.8.10+

+Supposing the Arduino SAMD version is 1.8.10.
+Now only one file must be copied into the directory:

+- `~/.arduino15/packages/arduino/hardware/samd/1.8.10/platform.txt`

+Whenever a new version is installed, remember to copy this files into the new version directory.
+For example, new version is x.yy.zz

+This file must be copied into the directory:

+- `~/.arduino15/packages/arduino/hardware/samd/x.yy.zz/platform.txt`

 #### For core version v1.8.9-